 Good insurance is for protecting:

-Unfortunately, many pet parents don’t know where to begin when it comes to insurance for their pets.
+Unfortunately, many pet parents don’t know where to begin.
 For example:

 Let’s look at each one of the questions below.

-• Know your options and which companies offer what you’re looking for.
-The great thing about insurance for our pets is that it’s not limited to a network.
-This means that you can buy insurance online and use it whether you’re in Maine, New York, California or Alaska.
+- Know your options and which companies offer what you’re looking for.
+The great thing about pet insurance is that it’s not limited to a network.
+This means you can buy insurance online and use it in Maine, New York, California or Alaska.
 It does not rely on networks and accreditations.

-• In addition, you’ll also want to check for any certifications and/or permits required in your home state.
-If there’s nothing to hide, insurance agents will be happy to provide you with the information you request.
-If they are not, look at another insurance company.
+- In addition, you’ll also want to check for any certifications and/or permits required in your home state.
+Insurance agents will gladly provide you with the information you request if there’s nothing to hide.
+If they do not, look at another insurance company.

 2. Check the Coverage Carefully

 What does pet insurance cover?
-Make sure you will be reimbursed for your pets’ medical expenses since veterinary bills can be as high as tens of thousands of dollars!
+Ensure you will be reimbursed for your pets’ medical expenses since veterinary bills can be as high as tens of thousands of dollars!
 Understand if there are any restrictions based on age, breed or pre-existing conditions.

 Note: not all insurance coverages are the same, so check potential coverages carefully!